Chris Holmes (musician): Where Angels Suffer and solo career

+Since 2019 Holmes has introduced new members to Mean Man: vocalist Oliver Tindall, bassist Lex Gifford and drummer Stephen Jackson.
+In 2021, a feature-length documentary titled Mean Man: The Story of Chris Holmes, was released.
+The film details Holmes' current life while also telling the story of his rise to fame and dramatic fall due to substance abuse issues, ultimately leading to the loss of his W.A.S.P. publishing rights.

+In early 2022, Holmes was diagnosed with throat and neck cancer, with future plans on hold due to treatment.

 Personal life

 Chris Holmes has been married three times.
-His first marriage was to Kaylen Rodgers in the late 1980s.
-He was briefly married to Lita Ford in the early 1990s.
+His first marriage was to Kaylen Rodgers in 1985 and lasted until 1987.
+He dated Lita Ford from 1987 and was married to her from 1990 to 1992.
 He is now married to Catherine Holmes, whom he wed in August 2012.

 In 2014, Chris Holmes and Catherine Holmes moved to Finland, but after living in Porvoo for a few months they moved to France where Catherine's parents lived.
 The couple currently resides in Cannes, France.